 - Password Attacks - 8%

-Understanding the real impact of the threat vector on healthcare organizations requires digging deeper than just direct costs of a data breach.
+Understanding the real impact of the threat vector on healthcare organizations requires digging deeper than just the direct costs of a data breach.
 In this blog, you'll learn why healthcare data breaches are more expensive than average and the factors that can contribute to this.

 Why are Health Care Data Breaches so Expensive?